hide-kawabata/traf/README.md

     $ ./configure
     $ make
     ```
-    You will have `traf` in the current directory.
+    You will have `traf` in the current directory, i.e., `build`.
     You can copy it anywhere.
-Typing `make install` to install traf in a public area.
+If you want, type `make install` to install traf in a public area.

 ## Settings